lukechn99/github-quickstart/4061/filesystems.md

 mask is used to turn things off, negation, logical &
 ```
 creat ("name", PERM & (~mask));
-// note that perm is defined with #define or some other declaration
+// note that perm is defined with #define or some other declaration, an octal constant
 ```
 one mask is 022
 mask 300 configures so that everyone can r/w/x, user can only read